engryamato/SizeWise_Suite_App/README.md

 # SizeWise Suite

-A modular, offline-capable HVAC engineering and estimating platform designed to unify duct sizing, vent design, and cost estimating in a single, standards-driven workspace with beautiful glassmorphism UI.
+A modern Next.js-based HVAC engineering and estimating platform designed to unify duct sizing, vent design, and cost estimating in a single, standards-driven workspace with beautiful glassmorphism UI and 3D workspace.

 ## Overview